lukacspapp/GA-SEI-Project-1-Space-Invaders/README.md

 I calculated the left and the right edges of each row by determining the last alien's position.

-Then in the first, if statement whenever the last alien is on the right edge and the movement was in the right direction all of the aliens will move down one line, in the second if statement the if the direction is not right and the last alien reach the left edge that all aliens moving down one line.
+Then in the first, if statement whenever the last alien is on the right edge and the movement was in the right direction all of the aliens will move down one line, in the second if statement the if the direction is not right and the last alien reaches the left edge that all aliens are moving down one line.

 ```